Teeth Whitening Treatment Specialist in Dallas, TX

 On the other hand, the enamel can also get stained, especially if you are fond of drinking colored drinks such as tea, wine, or coffee, or smoke often.
 Other dental issues such as fluorosis, Amelogenesis Imperfecta (AI), and genetics can also contribute to the yellowing of the teeth.

 It is important to know that teeth whitening is not damaging to the teeth, aggressive brushing and other improper oral care routines are.
-Moreover, not everyone can have perfect white teeth due to the natural color of the teeth of a person, depending on their genetics.
+Moreover, not everyone can have perfectly white teeth due to the natural color of the teeth of a person, depending on their genetics.

 There are two types of teeth whitening: intrinsic and extrinsic.
 The former requires whitening the inner part of the tooth (dentin) using a whitening gel or bleach.
 This type of teeth whitening procedure is ideal for people whose teeth cannot be easily repaired by any whitening toothpaste or treatment.